-- Kafka – In Kafka, only the leader does the ordering and only the in-sync replicas can be voted as leader.
+- Kafka - In Kafka, only the leader does the ordering and only the in-sync replicas can be voted as a leader.
 This provides crash fault-tolerance and finality happens in a matter of seconds.
-While Kafka is crash fault tolerant, it is not Byzantine fault tolerant, which prevents the system from reaching agreement in the case of malicious or faulty nodes.
+While Kafka is crash fault-tolerant, it is not Byzantine fault-tolerant, which prevents the system from reaching an agreement in the case of malicious or faulty nodes.

-More detailed explanation of the above three steps are mentioned in below transactional flow.
+A more detailed explanation of the above three steps is mentioned in below transactional flow.

-- SDK application generates a transaction proposal and sends to endorsing peers.
+- SDK application generates a transaction proposal and sends it to endorsing peers.

 - Endorsing peers verify:

-- The transaction proposed is well in form
+- The transaction proposed is well in the form.

 - The client is authorized to perform the concerned operation.

-- The transaction proposal inputs as argument are passed to chaincode or smart contract and further to SDK application.
+- The transaction proposal inputs as arguments are passed to chain code or smart contract and further to SDK application.

-- The application verifies the signature and compares the proposal responses to be same.
+- The application verifies the signature and compares the proposal responses to be the same.

-- Application broadcast the transaction containing read/write sets and signature to ordering service.
+- Application broadcasts the transaction containing read/write sets and signature to order service.

-- Ordering peers prepares the block and transmit it to all the peers.
+- Ordering peers prepare the block and transmit it to all the peers.